Skip to content

 client.send_transaction(transaction_execution_result).await?

+You can decide whether you want the note details to be public or private through the note_type parameter.
 You may also execute a transaction by manually defining a TransactionRequest instance.
 This allows you to run custom code, with custom note arguments as well.

 Comments